 - They are trained by the University Police Department.

 - Weekend Availability Friday, Saturday, & Sunday: dusk-2 a.m.

 - They are trained in CPR, AED and reporting crimes.

 - When on duty, they carry a radio.

 - When on duty, they will be wearing a shirt or a vest that will identify them as part of the Student Safety Organization.

 SSO members assist the Police Department in performing weekly checks of the Blue Light emergency phones and any other tasks that will assist the department in providing a safe campus community.

 A Public Safety program is presented to incoming students and their parents and is designed to increase awareness of crime on campus.
 It addresses police related issues and how they affect individuals who are attending Longwood.
 This program is presented several times each year.

 To learn more about the Freshman Orientation at Longwood, visit the Office of The First Year Experience.

 These seminars are designed to improve safety habits within the student population.
-Topics include residential hall security, personal safety habits, reporting illegal or suspicious activity, crime on campus, and police services.
+Topics include alcohol awareness, residential hall security, personal safety habits, reporting illegal or suspicious activity, crime on campus, and police services.
 This program allows the student the opportunity to address safety related concerns and to receive an appropriate response.